strimzi/proposals/068-performance-testing.md

 ### Core parts

-The following strategies will be core to our implementation:
+The following activities will be core to our implementation:

 1. **JUnit5 Usage:**
    1. Employ JUnit5 for structuring and executing performance tests.
 This choice allows us to benefit from JUnit5's advanced features such as dynamic tests, parameterized tests, and its powerful extension model, enhancing our test design and flexibility.